dhaval-28/UFOs/README.md

 The search result displays 2 records from data.js which matches the filter criteria specified above. ![Search Results after fitler](https://github.com/dhaval-28/UFOs/blob/main/static/images/UFO_AfterFilter.png)

 Users can serach by any of these 5 search fields.
 They can search by one field, or combination of one or more or all.
+If users keep all 5 criteria blank then a default view will be displayed with all results from data.js.

 ## Summary :